jorenvh/Hashify/readme.md

 }
 ```
 ## To do
-The usage of diffrent char sets.
+The usage of different char sets.

 ## License